A Presidential Memoir, without a

 The second option was: If you choose

-cultural heritage, you automatically renounced your Nigerian citizenship, and therefore,
+cultural heritage, you automatically renounce your Nigerian citizenship and, therefore,

 become Cameroonians.

-Today, those who succumbed to the promptings of president Obasanjo and accompanied him to the unknown cannot tell their stories of woes, of deprivations, of defeat and abandonment by a government and leadership that lied to them.
+Today, those who succumbed to the promptings of President Obasanjo and accompanied him to the unknown cannot tell their stories of woes, deprivations, defeat and abandonment by a government and leadership that lied to them.

-A Nigerian who is now a Cameroonian, later told newsmen that from time immemorial, they have been Nigerians.
+A Nigerian who is now a Cameroonian later told newsmen that from time immemorial, they have been Nigerians.
 The lands are theirs.
-In other words, there was never a time, when their identity as a people or as a race was in doubt.
-There was never any known migration from another land to present Bakassi Peninsular.
-They have been part of the land and the land has been part of them as Nigerians.
-According to the news report, the gentleman said he decided to stay and become Cameroonian, because of his business and family to fend for.
+In other words, there was never a time when their identity as a people or as a race was in doubt.
+There was never any known migration from another land to the present Bakassi Peninsular.
+They have been part of the land, and the land has been part of them as Nigerians.
+According to the news report, the gentleman said he decided to stay and become Cameroonian because of his business and family to fend for.
 Basically, it was the fear of the unknown.

-Today, those who succumbed to the promptings of president Obasanjo and accompanied him to the unknown cannot tell their stories of woes, of deprivations, of defeat and abandonment by a government and leadership that lied to them.
+Today, those who succumbed to the promptings of President Obasanjo and accompanied him to the unknown cannot tell their stories of woes, deprivations, defeat and abandonment by a government and leadership that lied to them.

-A Nigerian who is now a Cameroonian, later told newsmen that from time immemorial, they have been Nigerians.
+A Nigerian who is now a Cameroonian later told newsmen that from time immemorial, they have been Nigerians.
 The lands are theirs.
-In other words, there was never a time, when their identity as a people or as a race was in doubt.
-There was never any known migration from another land to present Bakassi Peninsular.
-They have been part of the land and the land has been part of them as Nigerians.
-According to the news report, the gentleman said he decided to stay and become Cameroonian, because of his business and family to fend for.
+In other words, there was never a time when their identity as a people or as a race was in doubt.
+There was never any known migration from another land to the present Bakassi Peninsular.
+They have been part of the land, and the land has been part of them as Nigerians.
+According to the news report, the gentleman said he decided to stay and become Cameroonian because of his business and family to fend for.
 Basically, it was the fear of the unknown.

 Today, Cross River State, though